learn-co-curriculum/dsc-correlation-covariance/README.md

 You'll often see patterns or relationships in scatter plots.
 Pearson Correlation, which is a linear measure can be identified through a scatter plot by inspecting the "linearity of association" between two variables.

 If two variables have a correlation of +0.9,  this means the change in one item results in an almost similar change to another item.
 A correlation value of -0.9 means that the change is one variable results as an opposite change in the other variable.
-A pearson correlation near 0 would be no effect.
+A Pearson correlation near 0 would be no effect.

-Here are some example of pearson correlation calculations as scatter plots.
+Here are some example of Pearson correlation calculations as scatter plots.

 ![](images/correx.svg)